Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: Preliminaries

 where $x\in\X$ is a multiplier.
 Starting from $(y^{(0)},z^{(0)},x^{(0)})\in \text{int}(\dom h^{\star})\times\dom p^{\star}\times\X$, the SSNAL method of \cite{LST} for solving (\ref{ssnd}) takes the following framework

-Since the $(y,z)$-problems is not necessary be solved exactly, it is appropriate to use the standard stopping criterion of \cite{Rockafellar1976a, Rockafellar1976b}:
+Since the $(y,z)$-problems don't need to be solved exactly, it is appropriate to use the standard stopping criterion of \cite{Rockafellar1976a, Rockafellar1976b}:

-For the global convergence of (\ref{al}) with stopping criterion of (\ref{stop-1}) one can refer to \cite[Theorem 3.2]{LST}.
-To easily follow this part, we state it as follows. \begin{theorem} Suppose that the solution set to (\ref{ssnp}) is nonempty.
-Let $\{(y^{(k)},z^{(k)},x^{(k)})\}$ be an infinite sequence generated by the iterative framework (\ref{al}) with stopping criterion (\ref{stop-1}).
+For the global convergence of (\ref{al}) with stopping criterion of (\ref{stop-1}), one can refer to \cite[Theorem 3.2]{LST}.
+To easily follow this part, we present the convergence results without proofs here. \begin{theorem} Suppose that the solution set to (\ref{ssnp}) is nonempty.
+Let $\{(y^{(k)},\\z^{(k)},x^{(k)})\}$ be an infinite sequence generated by the iterative framework (\ref{al}) with stopping criterion (\ref{stop-1}).
 Then, the sequence $\{x^{(k)}\}$ is bounded and converges to an optimal solution of (\ref{ssnp}).
-In addition, $\{(y^{(k)},z^{(k)})\}$ is also bounded and converges to the unique optimal solution $(\bar{y},\bar{z})\in\text{int}(\dom h^{\star})\times\dom p^\star$ of (\ref{ssnd}). \end{theorem} The main computational burden of SSNAL lies in solving the augmented Lagrangian subproblem, which is regarded as solving the following problem with fixed $\sigma > 0$ and $\widetilde{x} \in \mathcal{X}$:
+In addition, $\{(y^{(k)},z^{(k)})\}$ is also bounded and converges to the unique optimal solution $(\bar{y},\bar{z})\in\text{int}(\dom h^{\star})\times\dom p^\star$ of (\ref{ssnd}). \end{theorem}

+The main computational burden of SSNAL lies in solving the augmented Lagrangian subproblem, which is regarded as solving the following problem with fixed $\sigma > 0$ and $\widetilde{x} \in \mathcal{X}$: